Nyveon/MCStructureCleaner/README.md

 # MCStructureCleaner

-Modded structure cleaner for minecraft.
+Missing Structure Fix - Modded structure cleaner for minecraft.
 Removes all references to non-existent structures to allow for clean error logs and chunk saving.
 The program goes through every chunk, in every region file of the world, removing the relevant `structure reference` and `structure start` tags.

 Designed to fix worlds suffering from the [[MC-194811] Missing structures will destroy saved worlds](https://bugs.mojang.com/browse/MC-194811) bug, where uninstalling a mod which generated custom structures causes the world to become unstable.